- Past Projects

 Nepal Govt.
 Regd.
 No. 1224/064, SWC Affiliation No. 22612

 The Bhawani Higher Secondary School is the biggest school in this region and it provides education to students from more than twenty surrounding villages.
-The main school building and the school’s hostel was destroyed by the earthquake.
-While the school building is being built by the British Gorkha Welfare, Sambhav Nepal has taken the responsibility to complete the building of the hostel block.
+The main school building and the school’s boarding house was destroyed by the earthquake.
+While the school building is being built by the British Gorkha Welfare, Sambhav Nepal has taken the responsibility to complete the building of the boarding house block.

-The hostel of Bhawani Higher Secondary School was established in 2052 BS (1995 AD) in Ward No. 2, Manbu Village of Arughat Rural Municipality (previously Manbu VDC), Gorkha district.
-The hostel was built especially for students who had to cover long distances on foot to attend school.
+The boarding house of Bhawani Higher Secondary School was established in 2052 BS (1995 AD) in Ward No. 2, Manbu Village of Arughat Rural Municipality (previously Manbu VDC), Gorkha district.
+The boarding house was built especially for students who had to cover long distances on foot to attend school.
 It had to close down during the bloody Maoist insurgency period and only came into operation on 2067 BS (2010 AD).
-After it was reopened, the hostel had 40 boarders, 2 wardens and 1 helper.
+After it was reopened, the boarding house had 40 boarders, 2 wardens and 1 helper.
 The boarders were mostly students from distant villages which had no schools.
-Unfortunately the devastating earthquake that rocked Nepal on 25th April 2015, with Gorkha at the epicenter, destroyed the entire hostel building.
-As the students staying at the hostel were left without shelter, Sambhav Nepal built a temporary shelter for them immediately after the earthquake.
-The organization, with the funds received from generous donors is building a safe and earthquake-resistant hostel building for the boarders in this remote village.
-The school hostel when completed will offer accommodation for those students who have to walk long distances (3 hours to 5 days walk) to come to school.
+Unfortunately the devastating earthquake that rocked Nepal on 25th April 2015, with Gorkha at the epicenter, destroyed the entire boarding house building.
+As the students staying at the boarding house were left without shelter, Sambhav Nepal built a temporary shelter for them immediately after the earthquake.
+The organization, with the funds received from generous donors is building a safe and earthquake-resistant baording house building for the boarders in this remote village.
+The school boarding house when completed will offer accommodation for those students who have to walk long distances (3 hours to 5 days walk) to come to school.

-Sambhav Nepal’s Bhawani Higher Secondary School hostel project began with a small number of 42 students availing the facilities of the hostel.
-Since we started the project in 2016, there has been a sharp increase in the number of students seeking accommodation at the school’s hostel.
-Now we are pleased to inform our donors that the current number of students using the hostel facilities stands at 105 (as of October 2017).
+Sambhav Nepal’s Bhawani Higher Secondary School Boarding House project began with a small number of 42 students availing the facilities of the boarding house.
+Since we started the project in 2016, there has been a sharp increase in the number of students seeking accommodation at the school’s boarding house.
+Now we are pleased to inform our donors that the current number of students using the boarding house’s facilities stands at 105 (as of October 2017).

 Bhawani Higher Secondary School has become a sought after educational institution in the region where students vie to get admission as it is located near the only college in the region offering higher education and most importantly, a course in ‘Agriculture’.
 The college at Manbu is newly established and has the support of the government.
 The establishment of the college has brought a ray of hope to poor students who wish to continue their higher education without having to leave their mountain homes and spending a large sum in the city for higher education.

 As we are expecting almost the double number of students, another building (with an additional 8 rooms) needs to be constructed.
-The land for the new building has already been finalized by Sambhav Nepal and lies next to the existing hostel building.
+The land for the new building has already been finalized by Sambhav Nepal and lies next to the existing boarding house building.
 We will begin construction of this new building once we receive enough funds for the construction.
-When the entire construction is completed, we will have a fully furnished, modern and safe school accommodation that can accommodate 150 to 160 students and 3 staff members to look after the boarders and ensure the smooth operation of the hostel.
+When the entire construction is completed, we will have a fully furnished, modern and safe school accommodation that can accommodate 150 to 160 students and 3 staff members to look after the boarders and ensure the smooth operation of the boarding house.

 Our needs and target for the next phase are:

-The Bhawani Higher Secondary School Hostel project began with a small number of 42 students availing the facilities of the hostel.
-Since we started the project in 2016 there has been a sharp increase in the number of students seeking accommodation at the school’s hostel.
-Now we are pleased to inform our donors that the current number of students using the hostel facilities stands at 105 (as of October 2017).
+The Bhawani Higher Secondary School boarding house project began with a small number of 42 students availing the facilities of the boarding house.
+Since we started the project in 2016 there has been a sharp increase in the number of students seeking accommodation at the school’s boarding house.
+Now we are pleased to inform our donors that the current number of students using the boarding house facilities stands at 105 (as of October 2017).
 While girls are accommodated in the new building, the boys are staying in the temporary shelter (built with corrugated aluminum sheets).
-By April 2018 when the new session begins, we hope to admit 150 plus students at the hostel.
-The government has also extended its support to the hostel by
+By April 2018 when the new session begins, we hope to admit 150 plus students at the boarding house.
+The government has also extended its support to the boarding house.

 After successfully completing phase I, We started phase II from November 2017.
 In this phase the construction of second floor consisting of 4 rooms for the accommodation of 40 male boarders has been ongoing.
 The construction of 4 toilets and 3 bathrooms will be started by early February.
 Along with the toilets and bathrooms, furnishing for the rooms which includes attaching curtains, beds, mattresses, blankets, tables, chairs, cupboards, carpets and all the other necessary items will be completed too.

-Due to the lack of sufficient fund to undertake the reconstruction of the entire hostel at once, we decided the right way forward is to build it in different phases.
+Due to the lack of sufficient fund to undertake the reconstruction of the entire boarding house at once, we decided the right way forward is to build it in different phases.
 While we were still receiving funds, we started with Phase I.

 On April 25th 2016, one year after the devastating earthquake, we laid the foundation stone with a puja, (an auspicious ritual according to Nepali culture).
 Our objective for Phase I was to build a four-room block for the girls.
 We started the construction in November 2016 and completed it in April 2017.
 On May 2nd, we organized the inauguration ceremony for the new 4 rooms block in the presence of our founder Prem K Khatry, Melanie Kreuzer (our main partner and president of Sambhav Nepal Switzerland) and her assistant Bruno Ruedisueli.